vonwareb/vonwareb.github.io/posts/post2.md

 ---

 ### **🧾 What makes a position paper**
+As taught in the AI seminar, a classical scientific paper usually follows a more or less fixed structure: title, abstract, introduction, body, conclusions, acknowledgments, references, and possibly appendices.
+The focus is on the presentation of new empirical findings.

 A position paper, on the other hand, has a different purpose.
 It should present a clear position on a specific topic - and make this position comprehensible through targeted argumentation.
 The aim is not only to substantiate one's own position with supporting arguments, but also to point out and reflect on possible counterarguments.

 The structure of a position paper therefore differs somewhat from the usual one and is structured as follows: An introduction to the topic, the clear formulation of the position, argumentative sections to support and critically illuminate this position, and a summarizing conclusion.

 ---